nyno-kb/python-101/_episodes/02-data-types.md

 You might be wondering…

 Why is 'Here is some text' surrounded by quotation marks while 42 is not?\
 Because these are two different “types” of Python data.
-We will look closer at the different types below.
+We will look closer at the different types below.\
+Note, that many Python editors and environments (such as Juptyter Lab etc.) will colour the output based on data type.
+E.g. in Jupyter Lab strings will be in red and integers in green.

 <table class="colwidths-auto table" style="border:1px solid black">